The Pettigrew Puzzle:

 Or might the damage to the house at Godric’s Hollow have been Pettigrew’s own contribution to the ongoing confusion about just what happened there?
 Perhaps the entrapping and framing of Sirius Black was not the first time that Pettigrew had explored the possibilities inherent in the Muggle gas mains.

 For that matter, if the “secret” he was keeping was the Potters’ location, rather than the Potters themselves, would destroying the house have broken the secret without anyone ever knowing who the Secret’s keeper had been?

 Because we’ve now seen in canon that just sharing the secret does not break it.
 And if it was the Potters themselves that were hidden, the secret ought to have still held, since Harry was still alive.
 And if killing Lily and James would have broken the secret, then there would be no need to damage the house.

 So.
-Do the bindings between Harry and Voldemort actually go three ways to include Peter Pettigrew, who arguably may carry some power from Voldemort, certainly owes a wizard’s debt to Harry and whose very flesh was used to facilitate Voldemort’s return?
+Do the bindings between Harry and Voldemort actually go three ways to include Peter Pettigrew, who arguably may carry some power from Voldemort, owes a wizard’s debt to Harry, and whose very flesh was used to facilitate Voldemort’s return?

 None of which Rowling ultimately chose to answer.